mendix/docs/content/en/docs/refguide/modeling/application-logic/microflows-and-nanoflows/annotation.md

 ## 3 Annotation Flow {#annotation-flow}

-An annotation flow is a connection that can be used to link an annotation to a flow object(s).
+An annotation flow is a connection that can be used to link an annotation to a flow object (or objects).

 For example, this is an annotation flow linking an annotation and a **Microflow call** activity: